 Cloud computing is the delivery of different services through the internet, including data storage, servers, databases, networking, and software.
 It is an on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
 In simple words, it is a way of assessing services on the internet instead of on your computer or a PC.
 Web technologies enable using the Internet as the platform for applications and data.
 Applications that use to be installed on individual computers are increasingly kept in the cloud.
 For example Gmail, Google Docs, and Google Calendar.

-Previously, we used to store data on our computers and also keep backups in hard discs or pen drives.
-But technology has already been so advanced that we can easily store our data which includes text, pictures and videos on Google drive and access them whenever and wherever we want them, simply with internet access.
+Previously, we used to store data on our computers and also keep backups on hard discs or pen drives.
+But technology has already been so advanced that we can easily store our data which includes text, pictures, and videos on Google drive and access them whenever and wherever we want them, simply with internet access.
 This is the way cloud computing has made our lives easier.